-The Library is very concerned about staff development, and offers training through in-house sources, professional journals, visits to other libraries, and through Georgia Public Library Service.
+The Library offers training through in-house sources, professional journals, visits to other libraries, and through Georgia Public Library Service.

 All employees should clear any training requests with their Department Head/Branch Manager before registering for the course.
 Courses which require payment must be pre-approved by the Library Director.